Lewis Archer: Characterisation and Audrey Roberts

 A love triangle storyline between Audrey, Rita and Lewis then formed and was played out over Easter 2010.
 Rita hires Lewis to accompany her to a ball, despite knowing that her friend has fallen for him.
 Audrey becomes jealous when she tries to book Lewis herself and he explains someone has already hired him.
 Audrey attends the ball with a friend and is shocked to see Rita with Lewis.
-The two woman insult each other and Lewis and Rita leave.
+The two women insult each other and Lewis and Rita leave.
 Susan Hill, writing for the Daily Star said that despite Lewis' apology for attending an event with Rita, Audrey is furious and confronts her friend.
 Rita tells Audrey she is "acting like an old fool as Lewis can never be hers" and Audrey slaps Rita across the face.
 Of Lewis' view of the situation, Havers commented, "I think Lewis is genuinely concerned about Audrey.
 When Rita gets involved, he has to box clever, but he's very good at that."
 Audrey decides to stop all contact with Lewis after realising she has fallen in love with him.
 Audrey's decision is prompted by her falling out with Rita and the fact she has read Lewis' diary, which contains details about his clients.
 Not wanting to get hurt by him, Audrey tells Lewis that she wants end their arrangement.
 Lewis is shocked and cannot understand why Audrey would want to stop seeing him.
 A show spokesperson commented, "In the end she has to come clean and tell him how she really feels – which prompts Lewis to kiss her.
 He then tells her he's developed feelings for her too."
 Audrey is shocked by the kiss and Lewis' declaration of love.